lbl-srg/obc/specification/source/cdl.rst

 to express relations between
 parameters.
 However, most of today's building control product lines do not support propagation of parameter values and evaluation of expressions in parameter assignments.
-For CDL to be compatible with this limitation, the Modelica-CDL to JSON translator has optional flags, described below, that trigger the evaluation of propagated parameters, and that evaluate expressions that involve parameters.
+For CDL to be compatible with this limitation, the ``modelica-json`` translator has optional flags, described below, that trigger the evaluation of propagated parameters, and that evaluate expressions that involve parameters.
 CDL also has a keyword called ``final`` that prevents a declaration to be changed by the user.
-This can be used to ensure that parameter values are propagated to lower level controller in a hierarchical controller in such a way that users can only change their value at the top-level location.
+This can be used in a hierarchical controller to ensure that parameter values are propagated to lower level controller in such a way that users can only change their value at the top-level location.
 Again, most of today's building control product lines do not support such a language construct.
 Therefore, CDL has been designed in such a way that optionally parameter propagations and expressions that involve parameters can be preserved during the translation, or they can be evaluated.
-This is accomplished by imposing certain restrictions on how to use the ``final`` keyword.
-The restrictions guarantee that the original intent is maintained even for building control product lines that do not support the concept of a ``final`` declaration.
+To guarantee that the original intent is maintained even for building control product lines that do not support the concept of a ``final`` declaration, certain restrictions are imposed on how to use the ``final`` keyword.
-The next sections describe how this is implemented in CDL.
+The next sections describe the propagation of parameters without and with the ``final`` keyword.

 Evaluation of propagated non-final parameters and evaluation of non-final parameter expressions